 - Take the University-Spadina line subway northbound to St. George subway station.

-To get to campus by subway from the Toronto Coach Terminal, walk three blocks west along Dundas Street to St. Patrick subway station (at University Avenue and Dundas Street) and go north to Queen’s Park, Museum, or St. George subway station (depending on your destination.)
+To get to campus by subway from the Toronto Coach Terminal, walk three blocks west along Dundas Street to St. Patrick subway station (at University Avenue and Dundas Street) and take the subway north to Queen’s Park, Museum, or to St. George subway station (depending on your destination.)
 You can alternatively walk east along Dundas Street to Dundas subway station (at Yonge Street and Dundas Street).
 Take the subway northbound to Bloor-Yonge station.
 Then transfer westbound and go to St. George subway station.

-All trains arrive at Union Station located at the foot of the city.
+All Toronto-bound trains arrive at Union Station located at the foot of the city.